gestionext/gestionext/README.md

 - 👋 Hi, I’m @gestionext
-- 👀 I’m interested in Apps develop
+- 👀 I’m interested in mobile Apps develop
-- 🌱 I’m currently learning Android Studio
+- 🌱 I’m currently using Android Studio
 - 💞️ I’m looking to collaborate on java
 - 📫 How to reach me.
 Write to gestionext2018@gmail.com